jovialchat/chatsystem_docs/docs/index.md

 Reliability, Hardware & Network Failure resistance is/will be a very important requirement of many applications, therefore while preparing them on existing Messaging platforms, one has to make custom arrangements to resolve the gaps, which is often time-consuming and difficult to design and test.

-Since Jovial Chat system has an inherent mechanism to identify and sign users using webtokens, the system can securly verify its clients and thus verify senders, recivers and agent of action
+Since Jovial Chat system has an inherent mechanism to identify and sign users using webtokens, the system can securely verify its clients and thus verify senders, receivers and agent of action

 ## How will Jovial Chat System cover the gaps which exist in current messaging transport systems?